No. 239 - The Former Baptist Church at Montana

-The arrival of the Baptists in the Deloraine district dates back to the late 1850’s.
-Over the next century Baptist churches were established in rural settlements south of Deloraine including at Liffey; Quamby Brook; Golden Valley; Meander and Montana.
+The Baptist Church in the Deloraine dates back to the late 1850s.
+Over the next century churches were established across the region south of Deloraine including at Liffey; Quamby Brook; Golden Valley; Meander and Montana.

-The Montana church was built around 1914.
-There are no newspaper reports about its opening service but by the 1920’s, anniversary services; harvest festivals; fairs; Sunday services and weddings were regularly reported in the local press.
-Links to some of these reports are provided at the bottom of the page.
+There are several newspaper reports concerning the activities of the church including anniversary services; harvest festivals; fairs and weddings.
+Links to a selection of these reports are provided at the bottom of the page.

-Families which had strong connections with the early years of the Montana church include the Chilcott; Sutton; Murfett; Whiteley; Cox; Synfield and Homan; families.
+Families which had strong connections with the early years of the Montana church include: Chilcott; Sutton; Murfett; Whiteley; Homan; Cox; Synfield and Harris.

 The church has been closed for approximately 30 years and although it has been converted into a house its original form is still clearly recognisable.